A-B-D-01/smart-procurement-hub/README.md

 ## 📄 License

-MIT License - Feel free to use and modify for your needs.
+License - Feel free to use and modify for your needs.

 ## 👥 Contributors